dreamscale-io/talk/README.md

 - Create API for creating new rooms
 - Create API for destroying rooms
 - Create API for sending message to room

+##NOTES:
+- all requests are POST, and require two header properties called 'x-talk-key-to' & 'x-talk-key-from'.
+These properties represent the transient connection ids of the sender and reciever.